MurrayPHN/phn-exchange-docs/docs/minimum.md

 - Access the PATCAT / Polar / Primary Sense
 - Access the PHN Exchange GP data report
 - Compare key information to ensure the GP data report is accurate
-- Enable Practice Coordinator support of the Practices in their use of the PHN exchange GP data report
+- Enable Practice Coordinator support of the Practices in their use of the PHN Exchange GP data report